Reviews You Can Rely On

 Another important consideration is that active feet will often expand inside the shoe, especially when moving through warmer climates during the heat of summer.
 Most avid hikers and trail runners will size up their shoe by half size in order to account for this additional swelling, as well as allowing enough room in the toe box for descents.
 Finding the sweet spot between enough wiggle room in the toes and a sloppy fit can be tricky, just be sure that the shoe fits well enough that your heel doesn't lift and your foot feels support without compression.
 While we were sure to highlight the best brands for both wide and narrow feet, it is worth mentioning that most brands supply options in both regular and wide fits.

-hiking shoes womens - fine-tuning the fit of your hiking shoe can make or break your...
+hiking shoes womens - fine tuning the fit is essential to enjoying your hiking experience.

 Whether day hiking, fastpacking, or backpacking, it's important to consider the best shoe for the job.
 Lighter-weight designs promote energy savings, while heavyweight options can provide more stability on uneven terrain.